ml-archive/template/README.md

 #### Redis

 Similar to PostgreSQL, you can either use a connection string (using the `REDIS_URL` key) or you can supply hostname and database individually.
-These will be set automatically on Vapor Cloud, but they will need to be set when running locally.

 #### Mailgun